 With assistance of a $327,512 grant awarded from the Dollar General Literacy Foundation to the American Library Association, libraries can now apply for grants ranging from $5,000 to $15,000 to support programs aimed at enhancing adult literacy through The American Dream Starts @ your library® initiative.
-Applications will be accepted through Wednesday, October 1, 2014.
+NEW - DEADLINE EXTENDED: Applications will be accepted through Monday, October 13, 2014.

 For more than a century, public libraries have been a cornerstone of the American Dream, providing equal access to information of all kinds.
 In fact, libraries are among the first American institutions immigrants turn to for help in learning how to read, write, and speak English.